source-foundry/ufolint/README.md

 ## Acknowledgments

-Built with the fantastic [ufoLib library](https://github.com/unified-font-object/ufoLib) where a majority of the UFO validation work has been performed!
+Built with the fantastic [fontTools ufoLib library](https://github.com/fonttools/fonttools) where a majority of the UFO validation work has been performed!

 ## License